Skip to main content

 (A) "Official brucellosis calfhood vaccinate" means a female bovine or bison animal:

-(1) To which an approved brucella biologic was administered by a licensed accredited veterinarian, an employee of the department or a veterinary services representative, United States department of agriculture, in accordance with the manufacturers' recommendations when the animal was:
+(1) To which an approved brucella biologic was administered by a licensed accredited veterinarian, an employee of the division of animal health at the Ohio department of agriculture, or an employee of the United States department of agriculture veterinary services representative, in accordance with the manufacturers' recommendations when the animal was:

 (a) Not less than one hundred twenty days of age nor more than one hundred eighty days of age for dairy breeds; or